Scotcheroo Ice Cream | www.girlversusdough.com

 Instructions

-5. Churn chilled mixture in ice cream maker according to manufacturer’s directions (I use the KitchenAid ice cream maker attachment and I love it!).
+• Churn chilled mixture in ice cream maker according to manufacturer's directions.
 Stir in butterscotch chips, chocolate chips and Rice Krispies with a spatula, then swirl in remaining 1/2 cup peanut butter.

 P.S.
 Need more frozen treaty goodness?
 Here’s another ice cream recipe (with candied bacon and pistachios, Y’ALL) and I could live on these lime creamsicles forever and ever.